lingui/js-lingui/website/docs/tutorials/react-rsc.md

 }
 ```

-As you might recall, hooks are not supported in RSC, so you might be surprised that this works.
+As you may recall, hooks are not supported in RSC, so you might be surprised that this works.
 Under RSC, `useLingui` is actually not a hook but a simple function call which reads from the React `cache` mentioned above.

 The [RSC implementation](https://github.com/lingui/js-lingui/blob/ec49d0cc53dbc4f9e0f92f0edcdf59f3e5c1de1f/packages/react/src/index-rsc.ts#L12) of `useLingui` uses `getI18n`, which is another way to obtain the I18n instance on the server.